How to plan a solo trip for beginners: solo trip planning and preparation.

 Woman sitting on her suitcase on a dusty road, reading a map, with the world globus beside her.

-If you are serious about your desire to travel alone but need a little gentle push to get from dream to plan, start planning a solo trip by setting up your travel bucket list.
+If you are serious about your desire to travel alone but need a little gentle push to get from travel dreams to plan, start planning a solo trip by setting up your travel bucket list.

 Get yourself a traveler’s notebook and start journaling.
 Write down all the places you want to go to and write down why.